John Blackman: Biography

+Media work

-He has worked in radio since 1969 but is probably best known for his 28-year stint as announcer and character voice-over for the Nine Network's Hey Hey It's Saturday, Australia's longest-running variety show.
+He worked in radio from 1969 but was probably best known for his 28-year stint as announcer and character voice-over for the Nine Network's Hey Hey It's Saturday, Australia's longest-running variety show.
 One of his best-known characters was a stick puppet known as "Dickie Knee".

 In 1969, he joined 2GN Goulburn as an announcer, newsreader, copywriter, salesman, and record librarian.

 In 1970, he joined 2CA Canberra, where he worked in a variety of on-air shifts for 18 months until mid-1971, when he joined 3AW in Melbourne.
 As evening announcer, Blackman worked with the Reverend Alex Kenworthy for a number of years on "Nightline".

 In 1974, he joined 3AK where he hosted the morning show until 1975, when he moved to Sydney to join 2UE as a "floating" announcer for just three months.
 At TCN-9 in Sydney, he was a staff continuity announcer and daytime newsreader for National Nine News alongside his work on Hey Hey It's Saturday, which he would do "down the line" to GTV-9 in Melbourne every Saturday from an announcing booth at TCN-9.

-He returned to 3AK Melbourne in 1979 to host the breakfast show until 1981.
+Blackman returned to 3AK Melbourne in 1979 to host the breakfast show until 1981.
 Later that year, he joined 3AW to host their breakfast show with Paul Barber.
-After Barber parted company with 3AW not long afterwards, Blackman was joined by former ATV-0 newsreader and staff announcer, Bruce Mansfield.
-This collaboration became one of the most successful combinations in Australian radio history, with 3AW breakfast topping the ratings for 5 consecutive years until 1986.
+After Barber left shortly afterward, he was replaced by former ATV-0 newsreader and staff announcer, Bruce Mansfield.
+This combination became one of the most successful in Australian radio history, with 3AW breakfast topping the ratings for five consecutive years until 1986.

-After leaving 3AW in controversial circumstances on 30 April 1986, Blackman became part of the short-lived, ill-fated CBC Network (2UE/3AK) experiment and, in December of that year, his contract was not renewed.
+After leaving 3AW in controversial circumstances on 30 April 1986, Blackman became part of the short-lived CBC Network (2UE/3AK) experiment; and, in December of that year, his contract was not renewed.

-From 1987 to 1990, he co-hosted a breakfast show on 3UZ (now RSN Racing & Sport) with Coodabeen Champions member Ian Cover and later, Wilbur Wilde.
+From 1987 to 1990, he cohosted a breakfast show on 3UZ (now RSN Racing & Sport) with Coodabeen Champions member Ian Cover and, later, Wilbur Wilde.

-In 1997, after a 7-year hiatus from radio Blackman was employed as the co-host of the 3AK breakfast show with Anna "Pinky" Pinkus and Denis Donoghue (Lawyers, Guns & Money) until 2000.
+In 1997, after a seven-year hiatus from radio, Blackman was employed as the cohost of the 3AK breakfast show with Anna "Pinky" Pinkus and Denis Donoghue (Lawyers, Guns & Money) until 2000.

-In 2004, he joined Triple M Adelaide and was co-host of The John Blackman & Jane Reilly Breakfast Show until December 2007.
+In 2004, he joined Triple M Adelaide and was cohost of The John Blackman & Jane Reilly Breakfast Show until December 2007.

-Other television shows Blackman has appeared on and announced for include Blankety Blanks, Personality Squares, The Paul Hogan Show, The Daryl Somers Tonight Show, Holiday Island, Family Feud and many others.
+Other television shows Blackman appeared on and announced for include Blankety Blanks, Personality Squares, The Paul Hogan Show, The Daryl Somers Tonight Show, Holiday Island, Family Feud and many others.
 Blackman was interviewed on ABC's Talking Heads in 2006.

-In 2009, Blackman returned as part of the Hey Hey It's Saturday reunion specials to reprise his voice-over role.
-Despite respectable ratings, the show's contract was not renewed for 2011.